Kamaile’s Core Values

 The values of Kamaile Academy serve as the foundation for everything we do at our school.
 Rooted in traditional Hawaiian ideas, these values resonate just as well to universal 21st century learning goals.
 As our school grows and expands, so does our understanding of these values and how they define the education we provide.

-In developing the Middle and High Schools, the faculty saw an opportunity to push the development of values in our students even further.
+In developing our secondary school, the faculty saw an opportunity to push the development of values in our students even further.
 Our partnership with the Polynesian Voyaging Society (PVS) allowed us to merge our values with those of this organization, a group which embodies the spirit of navigation we seek to instill in our students.
 Pride and cooperation carry over from the younger grades of Kamaile Academy, but in the upper levels both carry with them an expectation to put in the extra effort and collaboration demanded by our project-based and performance-assessment curriculum.
 The value of ‘imi ‘ike (to seek knowledge), adopted from PVS, supports our drive for self-directed and self-aware learners along the skill of analyzing information.
 The second value shared with PVS, olakino maika‘i (to live healthy), aligns with the school’s focus on the whole child and, from an academic perspective, promotes the critical skill of reflection.
 Na‘au pono (to nurture a deep sense of justice), the final value inspired by those of PVS, aligns with our mission of embracing challenges and connecting to our community, while also pushing our students in the academic sense of inquiry and critical thinking.